perkarlsson/CE/log.md

 ## Wed Dec 19 18 (PENDING)

 Continuing WB advanced react course

-27 - Sign in Form and Custom Error Handling
+- 27 - Sign in Form and Custom Error Handling
-28 - Sign Out Button (planned)
+- 28 - Sign Out Button (planned)

 Updated vscode template for logging activities.
 Updated vscode.

-Started reviewing the React roadmap from Adam Golab's Github, and how this can be used to define my learning goals: https://github.com/adam-golab/react-developer-roadmap

-- this roadmap will help determine logical steps on what to learn next.
+Started reviewing the React roadmap from Adam Golab's Github, and how this can be used to define my learning goals: https://github.com/adam-golab/react-developer-roadmap log loghis roadmap will help determine logical steps on what to learn next.

 In summary,